 Faith hopes that by providing fun and meaningful activities for the youth in her community, she will help steer them away from underage drinking and other social ills.

-These passions drove him to join the programme so that he can “help and bring change to the youth within my community”.
-He aims to do this by “helping them stop underage consumption of alcohol”.
+These passions drove her to join the programme so that she can “help and bring change to the youth within my community”.
+She aims to do this by “helping them stop underage consumption of alcohol”.
+Vhutshilo believes mentorship is based on “trust and respect”, but that it is also a relationship that involves “support and encouragement”.
+Her own mentor, as she was growing up, was a teacher from her high school.

-Some of the activities Vhutsilo uses to give his mentees a break as well as keep them out of negative situations are “soccer, choir practices at church and now and then a relaxed gathering together so we can just be ourselves”.
+Some of the activities Vhutshilo uses to give her mentees a break as well as keep them out of negative situations are “soccer, choir practices at church and now and then a relaxed gathering together so we can just be ourselves”.

 BE A PART OF THE CHANGE